agentsystems/agent-index/README.md

 ### Overview

 This repository implements a **fully automated, federated agent registry** using GitHub's native features.
-The system is designed to accept contributions from external developers with zero manual approval while maintaining security for core infrastructure files.
+The system is designed to accept contributions from external developers with zero manual approval while applying different policies to core infrastructure files.

 This serves as the **reference implementation** and default index for AgentSystems.
 Anyone can fork this repository to run their own independent index, enabling a federated discovery model where multiple indexes can coexist.